cds-snc/policy-politique/content/en/docs/2020/web-analytics-policy-checklist.md

 **Decide if/when to stop collecting data through a CDS-owned analytics platform**

 * CDS may or may not continue to collect analytics data after a service is transitioned to a partner.
-* As long as CDS is collect analytics data (eg. via a CDS-owned instance of Google Analytics), CDS' collection authority must remain in the privacy statement.
+* As long as CDS is collecting analytics data (eg. via a CDS-owned instance of Google Analytics), CDS' collection authority must remain in the privacy statement.